st3v3nmw/fanaka/index.rst

 **Africans are well-placed for opportunities in the global software industry.**

-Africans speak English and other European languages to a high standard.
+Africans typically speak English and other European languages to a high standard.
 They are served by many good universities.
 Reliable and reasonably fast Internet connections are available in most African cities.
-African time zones are ideal for remote workers.
+African time zones are ideal for remote workers in European organisations.

 Challenges